- 02 February 2011 | Surfing

 Surf reports deliver precious wave height, swell size and period, wind speed and direction forecasts, but what is the original forecast source?
 Usually, the surf reports rely on national meteorological and hydro meteorological services and strategic buoys placed in oceans and seas.

-The World Meteorological Organization (WMO) is the United Nations' specialized agency responsible for the official voice on the state and behaviour of the Earth's atmosphere, oceans and climate.
+The World Meteorological Organization (WMO) is the United Nations' specialized agency responsible for the official voice on the state and behavior of the Earth's atmosphere, oceans and climate.

 The WMO has a membership of 189 States and Territories and works with the Intergovernmental Oceanographic Commission of UNESCO (IOC), the International Hydrographic Organization (IHO), providing relevant oceanographic data and observations for marine meteorology.